slaclab/conda-pack-docs/docs/index.md

 ## Deploying to production

-Production deployment requires a passing build and the file transfer will be handled by Jackie Garrahan (jgarra@slac.stanford.edu, or Jackie Garrahan via SLAC slack).
+In order to deploy your release to production, post in the `lcls-python-environments` Slack channel.
 Before migrating to prod, an attempt will be made to work with the developer on executing dev tests.
 Functionality cannot be guaranteed beyond that described in testing.

 All deployments will be tracked through jobs submitted on CATER #152805.